nevinpuri/Nevin-weather-app/README.md

 https://github.com/Nevin1901/
 https://github.com/Californium98

 Weather app made by Victor and Nevin in a few days using the openweather api.
-Not complete yet
+Finally complete!

 This is probably my first actual project which I uploaded to github